backdrop-contrib/slick/README.txt

 make sure that the bug is caused by the module.
 For the Slick library bug, please report it to the actual library issue queues: https://github.com/kenwheeler/slick
-You can create a fiddle isolate the bug if reproduceable outside the module: http://jsfiddle.net/
+You can create a fiddle to isolate the bug if reproduceable outside the module: http://jsfiddle.net/